LinaSachuk/The-Data-Science-Course-2022-Complete-Data-Science-Bootcamp/README.md

 3. Statistics

 You need to think like a scientist before you can become a scientist.
 Statistics trains your mind to frame problems as hypotheses and gives you techniques to test these hypotheses, just like a scientist.
+Why learn it?

+This course doesn’t just give you the tools you need but teaches you how to use them.
+Statistics trains you to think like a scientist.